survivejs/react-book/manuscript/03_webpack_and_react.md

 There are other possible [.babelrc options](https://babeljs.io/docs/usage/babelrc/).
 For now we are keeping it simple.

-T> It is possible to use Babel features at your Webpack configuration.
-Simply rename *webpack.config.js* as *webpack.config.babel.js* and Webpack will pick it up provided Babel has been set up with your project.
+T> It is possible to use Babel transpiled features in your Webpack configuration file.
+Simply rename *webpack.config.js* to *webpack.config.babel.js* and Webpack will pick it up provided Babel has been set up in your project.
 It will respect the contents of *.babelrc*.

 ## Developing the First React View